Haflier/hotel-management-system/README.md

 cp .env.example .env
 ```

-Set the required PostgreSQL credentials in `.env`.
+Configure the required PostgreSQL credentials in `.env`.

-> `.env` is ignored by Git and should not be committed.
+> `.env` is ignored by Git.

 ### Start the Application

-Build and start all containers:
+Build and start the containers:

 ```bash
 docker compose up --build -d